-CSC is not able to accept course proposals or new or renewal memberships at this time.
-CSC Membership enrollment will open ahead of the winter 2021 term.
+CSC is accepting course proposals at this time.
+However, new and renewing membership enrollment is not available at this time.
+It will open ahead of the winter 2021 term.
 Updated information on membership enrollment and class registrations will be posted on the homepage of the website.
-Notice announcing the opening of annual membership enrollment and winter class registrations will also be emailed to all current CSC members and all those on CSC interest lists as soon as definite dates are set.
+Also, notice announcing the opening of annual membership enrollment and winter class registrations will be emailed to all current CSC members and all those on CSC interest lists as soon as definite dates are set.

 To Prospective Instructors:

 We are pleased that you are seriously considering instructing/leading a class for us!
 Fall and Spring classes usually run eight weeks, though some are shorter.
 Winter courses usually run four to six weeks.
 Classes usually meet once a week for two hours.
 We strive for balance in our courses, offering a variety of subjects, formats, and locations.
 Morning sessions usually are from 10:00 to 12:00, and afternoon sessions from 1:30 to 3:30.
 Time slots may vary by class and instructor.

 Knox County classes are held at the UMA Rockland Center, the Camden Library, Watts Hall and the Federated Church in Thomaston, First Universalist Church in Rockland and several other locations.
 Lincoln County classes are held at locations such as Schooner Cove and Chase Point on the Miles Health Care Campus, and the Skidompha Library in Damariscotta; the Lincoln Home, and St. Andrew’s Church in Newcastle; the Bremen Library; and Nobleboro Town Hall.
 Occasionally, courses are held in Wiscasset and in Boothbay Harbor.